-Starting university means you're about to meet a range of new people, some of who will become your best mates!
+Starting university means you're about to meet a whole new group of people.
+Some of them might even become your best mates...

-And while making new friends might be a daunting thought, don't worry!
-You'll make some amazing memories and eventually laugh at that awkward first meeting...
+And while making new friends can be daunting, don't worry.
+You'll make some amazing memories and laugh at that awkward first meeting eventually.
+We hope!

-- Being the first to arrive at a flat party someone upstairs invited you to.
-This will mean standing on your own for a solid 15 minutes because 9pm always means 10.
+Being the first to arrive at a flat party someone next-door invited you to.
+This will mean standing on your own for a solid 15 minutes because 9pm always means 10pm.

-- Awkwardly hovering over group conversations where you don't say anything interesting- or at all.
-You'll stay there because...FOMO (fear of missing out).
+Awkwardly hovering over group conversations where you don't say anything interesting - or anything at all.
+You'll stay there to avoid #FOMO though.

-- You go to lectures together, you go out together, yet keep forgetting your new friend's name.
+You go to lectures together, you go out together, yet still keep forgetting their name.
 It gets awkward when you go to save their number and have to ask, 'how do you spell your name again?' to find out.
-Because everybody can spell Josh...
+Becuase, everybody can spell Josh...